Entrust Helps Enterprises Prepare Now for Post-Quantum Security Journey With New PQ Testing and Development Solutions

 “Post-quantum computing is an inevitable threat to cybersecurity.
 While it is unclear when exactly the post-quantum threat will become real, it is generally expected to occur within the decade.
 The migration to quantum-safe algorithms can take several years, so the time to prepare for post-quantum is now,” said Anudeep Parhar, Chief Information Officer at Entrust.
 “Entrust is at the forefront of post-quantum cryptography.
 We are participating members of the Internet Engineering Task Force (IETF), and we are also participants in the NIST PQ competition.
 Through growth initiatives and investment in solutions like those announced today, we are helping our customers today to prepare for tomorrow.”

-Entrust keeps the world moving safely by enabling trusted identities, payments and data protection.
+Entrust keeps the world moving safely by enabling trusted identities, payments, and digital infrastructure.
 Today more than ever, people demand seamless, secure experiences, whether they’re crossing borders, making a purchase, accessing e-government services or logging into corporate networks.
 Entrust offers an unmatched breadth of digital security and credential issuance solutions at the very heart of all these interactions.
 With more than 2,500 colleagues, a network of global partners, and customers in over 150 countries, it’s no wonder the world’s most entrusted organizations trust us. www.entrust.com